For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Configure the subworkflow inputs and output

-Click to Navigate to Configure Workflow Settings.
-Then, configure which data comes into the subworkflow, and which data you want returned to the parent workflow upon completion— your inputs and outputs.
-There are a variety of input types.
-Below are a few of the most common ones.
+3. Configure which data comes into the subworkflow, and which data you want returned to the parent workflow upon completion— your inputs and outputs.
+There are a variety of input types, which will differ depending on your subworkflow.

 A screenshot of a sub-workflow configuration screen.
 At the top, there are sections labeled "Variable Configuration" and "Input Configuration" with a plus icon.
 Three input fields are defined: list (type: List) with default value {{ [ ] }}, description "used for passing JSON object," optional required checkbox. boolean (type: Boolean) with default value {{ true }}, description "true or false," optional required checkbox. input_configuration (type: Text) with description "configure Inputs in the sub-wf," optional required and multiline checkboxes.
 Below, an "Output Configuration" section contains a field: output_data with value {{ "The sub-wf test data" }}.
 Each entry includes text fields for name, label, type, default value, and description, along with a red "Remove" button.
 At the bottom, there are "Cancel" and "Submit" buttons.
 Highlighted in red boxes are the "Input Configuration" and "Output Configuration" headers, as well as a pencil icon in the top-right toolbar.